ATNoG/of_mobilenode/README.md

 ## Get more information
-For more information about how to configure and reproduce the experience check the [documentation](http://atnog.github.io/of_mobilenode/index.html).
+For more information check the project's [webpage](http://atnog.github.io/of_mobilenode/index.html), and/or the [documentation](https://github.com/ATNoG/of_mobilenode/wiki) for experiments configuration and reproducibility tips.